Guardian-Development/AWS_SA_Notes/Notes/IAM.md

 - You can add permissions directly to users, without using groups, if desired.
 - IAM exists outside of regions.
 - Root account is account used when initially setting up the AWS account.
 You should always setup multi-factor authentication on your root account.
+- Power User Access: gives access to all AWS services except for managements of groups and users within IAM.